embedded-office/canopen-stack/docs/docs/hardware/can/index.md

 #### CAN Read

 This driver function is called when the CANopen node processing is started.
 This function is intended to receive all messages from the CAN network.
-The function returns the number processed bytes `sizeof(CO_IF_FRM)` on success, `(int16_t)0` in case of no receiption, or `(int16_t)-1` when an error is detected.
+The function returns the number processed bytes `sizeof(CO_IF_FRM)` on success, `(int16_t)0` in case of no reception, or `(int16_t)-1` when an error is detected.

 ```c
 int16_t DrvCanRead(CO_IF_FRM *frm);
 ```

 *Note: you must ensure that the messages are processed in the same order as they arrived from the CAN bus.
-Check the behavior of your CAN controller when you want to use multiple message buffers for a queued receiption.*
+Check the behavior of your CAN controller when you want to use multiple message buffers for a queued reception.*

 **Attention:** For evaluation, demonstration, or testing purpose this CAN read function may poll for a new CAN frame.
 In this special case, the additional return value with no received CAN frame is possible.
-Don't use the polling mode in production; you should use interrupt driven CAN communication (ideally with some kind of CAN frame queueing).
+Don't use the polling mode in production; you should use interrupt-driven CAN communication (ideally with some kind of CAN frame queueing).
 The CAN polling is not suitable for robust CANopen communication.
 {:.warning}

 #### CAN Reset